metal-stack/docs/docs/src/installation/troubleshoot.md

 To find detailed information about the procedure of a switch replacement use `metalctl switch replace --help`.
 Basically, what you need to do is mark the switch for replacement via `metalctl switch replace`, then physically replace the switch with the new one and configure it.
 The last step is to deploy metal-core on the switch.
-Once metal-core registers the new switch at the metal-api, the old switches configuration and machine connections will be transfered to the new one.
+Once metal-core registers the new switch at the metal-api, the old switches configuration and machine connections will be transferred to the new one.
 Note that the replacement only works if the new switch has the same ID as the old one.
 Otherwise metal-core will simply register a new switch and leave the old one untouched.